The Best Basics to Have Before Bringing Home Your New Puppy

 For tips on travelling with your puppy, read HERE.

-What are your essentials for taking a new puppy home?
-Let us know!
+What are your questions and essentials for taking a new puppy home?
+Let us know in the comments!

 And just to make you smile and relieve your stress even more, here are some cute puppy memes.